-Once a position has been established, the department supervisor secures permission to recruit by completing page one of the Form AP-15F (Position Information and Recruitment/Advertising) and obtaining the appropriate signatures.
-For administrative professional faculty the levels of review would include the following: director/supervisor, vice president/provost/chief of staff, and chief budget officer.
-The director of faculty recruitment will obtain signature from director of Title IX and equal opportunity prior to posting.
+Once a position has been established, the department supervisor secures permission to recruit by moving the request through the "Modify Position for Recruitment" workflow in PeopleAdmin to establish appropriate documentation of necessary approvals.
+For administrative professional faculty the levels of review would include the following: director/supervisor, vice president/provost/chief of staff, and chief budget officer/academic budget analyst (if appropriate).
+The director of faculty recruitment will obtain approval in PeopleAdmin from the director of Title IX and equal opportunity prior to posting.